Amelia-was/note-taker/README.md

 ## Description

 A simple note taking app.
 Users can write notes which are saved to a list in the sidebar.
-To take a note, click the pencil icon and blank title and text field can be filled out.
+To take a note, click the pencil icon and a blank title and text field can be filled out.
 Notes can be saved by clicking the save icon in the top right.
 To view a saved note, click one of the saved notes on the left-hand side.
 Notes can be deleted by clicking the trash can icon.

 The app runs on a node server and is deployed via heroku.